Noobay/MemWolf/README.md

 # README #

-**MemWolf** is an **OverWolf** plugin for interactions with 32-bit and 64-bit process memory from the 32-bit **OverWolf** application running.
+**MemWolf** is an **OverWolf** plugin for interactions with 32-bit and 64-bit process memory from the 32-bit **OverWolf** application.

-on 64-bit machines we are using the fact that 32-bit programs run under WOW64 (Windows on Windows 64) to read 64-bit process memory
+on 64-bit Windows machines we are using the fact that 32-bit programs run under WOW64 (Windows on Windows 64) to read 64-bit process memory

 ### The repo contains ###